rocky/python-uncompyle6/README.rst

 Currently not all Python magic numbers are supported.
 Specifically in some versions of Python, notably Python 3.6, the magic number has changes several times within a version.

-We support only the released magic.
+**We support only released versions, not candidate versions.** Note however that the magic of a released version is usually the same as the _last_ candidate version prior to release

 There are also customized Python interpreters, notably Dropbox, which use their own magic and encrypt bytcode.
 With the exception of the Dropbox's old Python 2.5 interpreter this kind of thing is not handled.